pangmx/useful_links/README.md

 Useful test patterns for tricky situations: http://xunitpatterns.com/

+Hibernate:
+Logging properties to see generated SQL and bind values: https://springframework.guru/hibernate-show-sql/

 Maven:
 Good reference link to using revision placeholder as properties and building for snapshot, releases and multi-module versioning.